 Intel's processors utilize an SMBus thermal sensor to read back the voltage/current characteristics of a substrate PNP transistor.
 Since these characteristics are a function of temperature, in principle one can use these parameters to calculate silicon temperature values.
-For older silicon process technologies it was possible to simplify the voltage/current and temperature relationships by treating the substrate transistor as though it were a simple diffusion diode.
+For older silicon process technologies (i.e., Intel® CoreTM2 Duo mobile processors on 65nm process), it is possible to simplify the voltage/current and temperature relationships by treating the substrate transistor as though it were a simple diffusion diode.
 In this case, the assumption is that the beta of the transistor does not impact the calculated temperature values.
-The resultant diode model essentially predicts a quasi linear relationship between the base/emitter voltage differential of the PNP transistor and the applied temperature (one of the proportionality constants in this relationship is processor specific, and is known as the diode ideality factor).
+The resultant "diode" model essentially predicts a quasi linear relationship between the base/emitter voltage differential of the PNP transistor and the applied temperature (one of the proportionality constants in this relationship is processor specific, and is known as the diode ideality factor).
 Realization of this relationship is accomplished with the SMBus thermal sensor that is connected to the transistor.

-This processor, however, is built on Intel's advanced 45-nm processor technology.
-Due to this new, highly-advanced processor technology, it is no longer possible to model the substrate transistor as a simple diode.
+The quad-core processor, however, is built on Intel's advanced 45-nm processor technology.
+Due to this new highly advanced processor technology, it is no longer possible to model the substrate transistor as a simple diode.
 To accurately calculate silicon temperature one must use a full bi-polar junction transistor-type model.
-In this model, the voltage/ current and temperature characteristics include an additional process dependant parameter which is known as the transistor "beta".
+In this model, the voltage/current and temperature characteristics include an additional process dependant parameter which is known as the transistor "beta".
 System designers should be aware that the current thermal sensors on Santa Rosa platforms may not be configured to account for "beta" and should work with their SMB thermal sensor vendors to ensure they have a part capable of reading the thermal diode in BJT model.

-Offset between the thermal diode-based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's Automatic mode activation of the thermal control circuit.
+Offset between the thermal diode-based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's automatic mode activation of the thermal control circuit.
 This temperature offset must be taken into account when using the processor thermal diode to implement power management events.
-This offset is different than the diode Toffset value programmed into the processor model-specific register (MSR).
+This offset is different than the diode Toffset value programmed into the processor Model-Specific Register (MSR).